Skip to main content

 What Studies Are There?

-What Is The Study Process?
+What is the Study Process?

 Study Committee members fashion consensus questions that are then asked of the membership as part of a study kit.
 Kits often include articles, books, data in the form of charts and graphs, videos, suggested speakers, discussion questions, and other resources.
-Members use the study kit internally and often with their community to better understand the issue.

 That recommended position is then reviewed and voted on by our members (usually by delegates at our Convention).
-The proposal may be approved, amended, or be rejected at that time.
+The proposal may be approved, amended, or rejected at that time.

 If a position is adopted, firm action can then be taken on the particular issue addressed by the position.
-Without a position, action can not be taken on that issue.
+Without a position, action cannot be taken on that issue.

-Read the national Guidelines for LWVUS Studies.
+Guidelines for LWVUS Studies